CognitiveVR/cvr-sdk-unreal/readme.md

 This SDK supports both C++ and Blueprints.

+## Support and feedback

 If you have feedback about this SDK, or wish to contribute, please open an issue in this repo.

+We also offer community support on our [Discord](https://discord.gg/x38sNUdDRH).

 If you are a Cognitive3D customer and need support, please use the Intercom button on the lower right corner on our [website](https://cognitive3d.com).